stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 If we wanted to create a lot more livable space, then rings or Dyson spheres create huge amounts of space but also give you huge amounts of resource, because it's very easy to collect a lot of the radiation given off by a sun which is the primary source of power for any advanced civilisation.

-The other one, which we mentioned "The Culture" novels just now, is what in "Culture" is described as an orbital, which is essential is a Ringworld but on a much smaller scale, and, rather than being the entire orbit of a planet, you know, you have planet sized areas, a bunch of them bolted together into a ring, and you just set that ring into the same position as earth is and start it spinning, and you get a lot of free real estate but you don't have to spend quite as much-- you get more surface area for your buck, essentially.
+The other one, which we mentioned "The Culture" novels just now, is what in "Culture" is described as an orbital, which is essential is a Ringworld but on a much smaller scale, and, rather than being the entire orbit of a planet, you know, you have planet-sized areas, a bunch of them bolted together into a ring, and you just set that ring into the same position as earth is and start it spinning, and you get a lot of free real estate but you don't have to spend quite as much-- you get more surface area for your buck, essentially.
 It takes less material to create the same amount of surface area, but you can create gravity the same way, and you get sunshine the same way, and it's a pretty efficient structure.

 #### BEN